Family & Medical Leave Act (FMLA)

 The eligibility notice (described above) provided by a Benefits Analyst will indicate whether the employee is required to submit a completed certification from their physician or the physician of their family member.
 A Benefits Analyst may request certification at a later date if there is reason to question the appropriateness of the leave or its duration.

 The employee must return a complete and sufficient certification to a Benefits Analyst within 15 calendar days following a Benefits Analyst's request.
-If a Benefits Analyst requires a certification for a leave request that is due to the employee's own serious health condition, then a Benefits Analyst should provide the employee with a job description or statement of the essential functions of the employee's position for the employee's health care provider to review.
+If a certification is required for a leave request that is due to the employee's own serious health condition, then the Benefits Analyst may, if deemed necessary, provide the employee with a job description or statement of the essential functions of the employee's position for the employee's health care provider to review.
 The health care provider must then use the job description or statement to specify what functions the employee is unable to perform and what limitations, if any, the employee may have and for what duration.

 Upon receipt of an employee's certification, a Benefits Analyst will determine if the certification is complete and sufficient.
 The employee may be required to remedy any deficiencies in the documentation within seven calendar days.
 A Benefits Analyst may contact the employee's physician's office for clarification or authentication of the medical certification; however, under no circumstances will the employee's supervisor contact the employee's health care provider.